 If you haven’t tried this salt melting ice experiment yet, you must!
 This beautiful version of this easy science experiment for kids is from the new book Play Make Create by Meri Cherry and involves adding color to ice tunnels and making beautiful ice sculptures.

-So I just wanted to give a big thumbs up for Meri Cherry’s new book, Play Make Create: A Process-Art Handbook.
+So, we want to give a big thumbs up for Meri Cherry’s book, Play Make Create: A Process-Art Handbook.
 She blurs the lines between art, science, play, and crafts in a beautiful and inviting way that will help kids everywhere be more creative while having a blast.

-Meri Cherry has long been a friend, part of a mutual group of kids art bloggers, and someone I’ve admired over the years for her fun ideas, beautiful aesthetic, and child-oriented approach to art.
-You probably know her from her blog (Meri Cherry) or her Instagram (@mericherryla) or even from her kids art studio in Los Angeles.
+Meri Cherry has long been a friend, part of a mutual group of kids’ art bloggers, and someone we’ve admired over the years for her fun ideas, beautiful aesthetic, and child-oriented approach to art.
+You probably know her from her blog (Meri Cherry) or her Instagram (@mericherryla) or even from her kids’ art studio in Los Angeles.

-So when her publisher asked me for an endorsement for her new process-art book, I said of course!
+So, when her publisher asked me for an endorsement for her new process-art book, we said of course!

 “Play, Make, Create is a wonderful invitation to children’s art, combining tried-and-true favorites with creative new ideas.
-Kids will love doing these fun process–art activities and parents will love Meri Cherry’s simple, no-stress approach to bringing more art and creativity into the home.”
+Kids will love doing these fun process–art activities and parents will love Meri Cherry’s simple, no-stress approach to bringing more art and creativity into the home.”-Jean Van’t Hul

 It’s an absolutely amazing experiment and the results are gorgeous!

-Here’s a video of this activity in process and I’ll share some photos and tips below.
+Here’s a video of this activity in process and we’ll share some photos and tips below.

 TIP: Try this with a variety of sizes and shapes!
 It’s interesting to the see the differences as they react to the salt and color.

-We also put out some salt in a small bowl with a spoon and some watered-down food coloring in small jars with pipettes/droppers.
-(I think we used liquid watercolors for the purple.)
+We also put out some salt in a small bowl with a spoon and some watered-down food coloring or liquid watercolors in small jars with pipettes/droppers.

-And the liquid color highlights the tunnels and crevasses so that we can better see them.
+Once you have some crevasses in your ice, use a dropper to add color (liquid watercolors or watered-down food coloring).
+The liquid color highlights the tunnels and crevasses so that you can better see them.

 But besides the science behind what’s going on with the experiment, it’s a fun process to do and observe, and the results can be absolutely beautiful!